Raccoon Repellent | How To Get Rid of Raccoons [Infographics]

 Raccoons hate the odor of mothballs.
 So, it's used by homeowners to get rid of raccoons in attics and crawlspaces.

-CAUTION: If mothballs are left in places for a long time, the chemicals can seep into the rest of your house, exposing people to it.
+CAUTION: If mothballs are left in place for a long time, the chemicals can seep into the rest of your house, exposing people to it.
 It can also be ingested by pets or even small children.

 4. Predator Urine